schuelermine/schuelermine/README.md

 **You can contact me per e-mail at [mail@anselmschueler.com](mailto:mail@anselmschueler.com).**
 **If I lose access to that domain and can’t answer, try [anselmschueler@gmail.com](mailto:anselmschueler@gmail.com).**

+## Other interests

+I am interested in maths & science, in particular abstract mathematics & theoretical physics.
+I also often draw or doodle diagrams, formulae, concepts, and other meaningless things.
+Occasionally I dabble in 3D modelling with [Blender](https://blender.org/), and rendering 3D scenes.
+I also quite enjoy music and can somewhat play the accordion and the piano.
+I sing occasionally & also write amateurish sheet music with [MuseScore](https://musescore.org).

 ## Future Projects